alshoja/ionic-smart-home-app/README.md

-# Node MCU controlled Android App for Smart Home Purpose
+# Android App for Smart Home with Node Mcu

 ## Getting Started